Anguista/PHASE-3-PROJECT/README.md

 ### **DATA PREPARATION.**

 #### **Objective.**
-To clean and transform the data for modeling by addressing quality issues, standardizing variables, and engineering new features.
+To ensure the dataset is clean, transformed, and ready for modeling by addressing quality issues and engineering relevant features to ensure compatibility with the chosen models and improve prediction accuracy.

 1. **Data Cleaning**:
    - Handle missing numerical values with imputation (none detected in this dataset).